-The Trustee has in the past secured some pensions in respect of the DB Sections through the purchase of annuities and currently holds annuity policies with a number of different insurance companies.
+The Trustee has secured some pensions in respect of the DB Sections through the purchase of annuities and currently holds annuity policies with a number of different insurance companies.

 5. Additional Voluntary Contributions ("AVCs")

 The Trustee also makes available to members a range of options for the investment of AVCs.